 Cycle counting is a process by which your organization counts and verifies inventory on an ongoing basis throughout the year.
 This offers several benefits:

-1. You are consistently more informed about your inventory.
+• Consistently more informed about your inventory.

-2. You are able to quickly correct any issues that creep up before they cause larger problems.
+• Quickly correct any issues that creep up before they cause larger problems.

-3. You become more efficient at counting as you are doing it more often and refining your techniques throughout the year.
+• Increased efficiency at counting as you are doing it more often and refining your techniques throughout the year.

 What is the ABC Cycle Counting Method?